itsorivera/weather-prediction-rnn/README.md

 # weather-prediction-rnn
-Task for predict daily rain in some australian region.
+Task for predict daily rain on some australian region.
 This model uses RNN for train secuencial data based on daily data.